zhiming99/rpc-frmwrk/ridl/README.md

 * **maincli.py, mainsvr.py**: as the name indicate, the two files define main function of the proxy and server respectively.
 Each file contains a same-name function, that is a `maincli` function in maincli.py and `mainsvr` in mainsvr.py, which is the ideal place to add your custom code.

 * **SimpFileSvccli.py, SimpFileSvcsvr.py:**: the files are named with the *service id* of the *service statement* plus `cli` or `svr`.
-These two files lists all the methods that require the user the implement.
+These files list all the methods that require the user the implement.
 The synchronous method call has the least set of methods to implement, while the asynchronous method call has 1 or 2 more methods for each requests to implement.

 * *examplestructs.py, seribase.py* : the struct file is named with the name defined by *appname*.
 It contains all the struct declarations, with serialization implementations respectively, and `seribase.py` contains the serialization support utilities.